 - view child and forced labour as unacceptable; and

-The Resolution Life ESG Committee (the ESG Committee) is the “owner” of this policy and comprises of senior executives from across Resolution Life’s business.
+The Resolution Life Management ESG Committee (the MESGC) is the “owner” of this policy which is comprised of senior executives from across Resolution Life’s global business.
 It meets quarterly and more regularly when needed.

 7.2 Who monitors ESG metrics?

-The ESG Committee will review Resolution Life’s performance in complying with this policy and in particular will:
+The MESGC will review Resolution Life’s performance in complying with this policy and in particular will:

-- review quarterly reports from the Business Platforms on their investment portfolios and ESG
+- review quarterly ESG scorecards from the Business Platforms;

-- if applicable and appropriate, review the outcome of annual reports prepared to comply with UNPRI and the UN Global Compact
+- review the outcome of annual reports prepared to comply with UNPRI;

-- make recommendations on improvements which can be made and monitor implementation where agreed.
+- make recommendations on improvements which can be made and monitor implementation where agreed; and

-As a signatory to the UNPRI, we will be obligated to file an annual report which will be available to the public on the UNPRI website and our own website.
+As a signatory to PRI, we are obliged to file an annual report which will be available to the public on the UNPRI website and our own website from 2024

 8.2 Internal Reporting

-Annual training on ESG matters will be provided to all staff
+Annual training on ESG matters is provided to all staff.

-This policy will be reviewed and revised as necessary annually by the ESG Committee.
+This policy will be reviewed and revised as necessary annually by the Management ESG Committee and endorsed by the RLGH Board Risk Committee.

 Issued by: General Counsel